netbox-community/cookiecutter-netbox-plugin/docs/tutorial.md

 Go to your NetBox development environment and make sure the NetBox virtual environment is active.
 See [Create Python Virtual Environment](https://docs.netbox.dev/en/stable/development/getting-started/#4-create-a-python-virtual-environment).

-More information on Plugin Development can be found in the NetBox documentation [Plugin Development](https://docs.netbox.dev/en/stable/plugins/development/).

 To ease development, it is recommended to go ahead and install the plugin at this point using setuptools' `develop` mode.
 This will create symbolic links within your Python environment to the plugin development directory.
 Call `setup.py` from the plugin's root directory with the `develop` argument (instead of `install`):

 ```no-highlight